airladon/FigureOne/docs/tutorials/08 - Texture/README.md

 Shapes can either be filled with colors or textures where textures come from an image file.

-As loading images into local html can be prevented by web browser security settings, this example needs to be loaded from a web server.
+As loading local images into a html can be prevented by web browser security settings, this example needs to be loaded from a web server.

 You can create a local web server and host the example by navigating to the examples folder then either use python or node to start a server: